 Library.
-The combined libraries of the Schools of Medicine and Nursing are located in the middle section of the first and basement floors of the Medical Science Building.
-The Library seats 208 persons, contains 80,695 volumes, and subscribes to 2,269 foreign and domestic periodicals.
-Most of the journal files are complete, and gaps are being filled through exchange of duplicate volumes with other medical libraries, gifts, and direct purchases.
-The current issues of some 400 important periodical titles, as well as reference materials, selected indices, encyclopedias, and dictionaries, are shelved in the reading room.
-A handbook describing the Library and its services is available upon request.
-InU-M (a computer-produced list of serial holdings) and three KWIC indices to various government publications have been compiled by the library staff.
-The Library Newsletter and List of Selected Acquisitions, including the supplements to InU-M, are distributed bimonthly.
-Four current alerting services are available to staff and students.
-A TWX network to 150 communities in Indiana provides rapid library service to physicians in the state.
+The combined libraries of the Schools of Medicine and Nursing are located in the Medical Science Building.
+The library contains 78,000 volumes and subscribes to 2,180 foreign and domestic periodicals.
+Many of the journal files are complete, and gaps are being filled through exchange of duplicate volumes with other medical libraries, by gifts, and through direct purchase.
+Current issues of some 400 periodical titles received are always available in the periodical reading room.
+The library seats 200 persons, and ready access to reference materials is provided by 2,500 volumes of selected indices, encyclopedias, and dictionaries placed on open shelves in the main reading room.
+The library of the School of Dentistry is also available to Allied Health Sciences students.